danmar/cppcheck/man/manual.md

 # Suppressions

-If you want to filter out certain errors you can suppress these.
+If you want to filter out certain errors from being generated, then it is possible to suppress these.

-Please note that if you see a false positive then we (the Cppcheck team) want that you report it so we can fix it.
+If you encounter a false positive, then please report it to the Cppcheck team so that it can be fixed.

 ## Plain text suppressions

-You can suppress certain types of errors.
-The format for such a suppression is one of:
+The format for an error suppression is one of:

     [error id]:[filename]:[line]
     [error id]:[filename2]